 The construction, financing, ownership and operation of vessels present commercial and legal issues that are unique to the maritime industry.
 For over 30 years, the maritime transactions and finance lawyers at Blank Rome have been addressing those issues.
 During that time, we have lived through the boom and bust market cycles and seen the issues and opportunities that arise in each of those cycles.

 We have the experience and knowledge to handle these matters efficiently and effectively.
-Our experience is broad and includes setting up companies to own and operate vessels, representing drafting ship construction contracts, handling vessel charters and management agreements, structuring vessel lease and mortgage financings, advising on equity investments in shipping companies (including in Jones Act companies), structuring vessel project finance transactions, advising on U.S. Coast Guard and Maritime Administration regulatory requirements, advising on liability exposure and insurance, and assisting with maritime bankruptcies and restructurings.
+Our experience is broad and includes setting up companies to own and operate vessels, drafting ship construction contracts, handling vessel charters and management agreements, structuring vessel lease and mortgage financings, advising on equity investments in shipping companies (including in Jones Act companies), structuring vessel project finance transactions, advising on U.S. Coast Guard and Maritime Administration regulatory requirements, advising on liability exposure and insurance, and assisting with maritime bankruptcies and restructurings.

 We frequently act as special maritime counsel in large bankruptcy matters where primary counsel to the debtor or a large creditor group lacks maritime expertise.